One Day in Glasgow | A Local’s Kick-Ass Itinerary

 Glasgow is a Scottish city with sass.
 Every visitor’s itinerary features the capital, Edinburgh, and rightfully so, as it is beautiful and steeped in history, but Glasgow is real, and Glasgow is raw.

-It’s a big city with contrasting neighborhoods, deadly music and art scene, and most importantly, people with banter.
+It’s a big city with contrasting neighbourhoods, deadly music and art scene, and most importantly, people with banter.

 Edinburgh is Paris, Glasgow is Berlin, and here is your one-day in Glasgow itinerary curated with love by me, Gemma, the Fifer who ‘grew up’ in Glasgow.